-Sharad Navratri 2019 is going on and millions of devotees of Goddess Durga around the world are observing a nine-day fast.
-As a part of this fast, devotees refrain from consuming certain food grains and only consume specific foods.
+Sharad Navratri 2020 is around the corner and millions of devotees of Goddess Durga around the world are observing a nine-day fast.
+Navratri is one of biggest Hindu festivals, and as a part of this fast, devotees refrain from consuming certain food grains and only consume specific foods.
 The nine-day festival, which ends on October 7th this year, will be followed by Dussehra on October 8th.
 During the festival, some people abstain from consuming food grains with gluten in them and opt for grains like rajgira (amaranth), kuttu (buckwheat) etc. White rice is also generally not consumed during Navratri and people opt to eat samak ke chawal (barnyard millet).
 Kheer is a sweet dish that is one of the most prominent Indian desserts of all time, and during Navratri, several different types of kheer are consumed.

 Kheer is usually made from rice and milk, but during Navratri, people replace the rice with lotus seeds, tapioca pearls, etc. Kheer is a delicious and dense dessert pudding that makes for the perfect ending for Navratri 2019 meals.